ONE LIBERTY PROPERTIES, INC.

 What are conflicts of interest?

-A conflict of interest occurs when you are in a position to influence a decision that may result in personal gain for you or your relatives (as defined in the following question) as a result of your or their business dealings with us or our Affiliated Entities.
+A “conflict of interest” occurs when your private interest interferes in any way – or even appears to interfere – with the interests of the Company.
+A conflict situation can arise when you take actions or have interests that may make it difficult to perform your Company work objectively and effectively.
+For example, a conflict of interest would arise when you, your relatives or entities that you or your relatives control, receive improper personal benefits as a result of your position with us or the Affiliated Entities.
 Personal gain results in cases where you or your relative (i) has a significant financial interest in, or is employed by, a company with which we or an Affiliated Entity does business, or (ii) receives any loan, kickback, bribe, referral, brokerage or finder’s fee, substantial gift or special consideration as a result of, or in connection with, any transaction or business dealings involving us or an Affiliated Entity.

 Who are my “relatives” for the purpose of this Code?

-Your relatives, including those related to you by adoption, are your children, stepchildren, grandchildren, great-grandchildren, parents, stepparents, grandparents, spouse or spousal equivalent, siblings, cousins (not more remote than first cousin), mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law.
+Your relatives, including those related to you by adoption, are your children, stepchildren, grandchildren, great-grandchildren, parents, stepparents, grandparents, great-grandparents, spouse or spousal equivalent, siblings, cousins (not more remote than first cousin), mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, and sister-in-law.

 What is a “substantial gift” for the purposes of the Code?